 ACTION

-Agency built a 14-page site targeting "pest control Tampa", "exterminator [Tampa neighborhood]" for 8 neighborhoods, "termite inspection Tampa", and 3 seasonal keywords.
-Added online scheduling, before/after content, and Google Business optimization with photo uploads.
+Build a site targeting "pest control Tampa", neighborhood-level "exterminator [Tampa neighborhood]" pages, "termite inspection Tampa", and seasonal keywords, with online scheduling, before/after content, and full Google Business optimization.

 RESULT